adjust/web_sdk/README.md

 <a id="event-deduplication-list-limit">**eventDeduplicationListLimit**</a> `number`

 By default this param is set to `10`.
-It's possible to override this limit but make sure that it's positive number and not too big.
+It is possible to override this limit but make sure that it is a positive number and not too big.
 This will cache last `n` deduplication ids (defined by this param) and use them to deduplicate events with repeating ids

 <a id="log-level">**logLevel**</a> `string`

 By default this param is set to `error`.
 Possible values are `none`, `error`, `info`, `verbose`.
-We highly recommend to use `verbose` when testing in order to see precise logs and to make sure integration is done properly.
+We highly recommend that you use `verbose` when testing in order to see precise logs and to make sure integration is done properly.
-Here are some more details about each log level:
+Here are more details about each log level:
 - `verbose` - will print detailed messages in case of certain actions
 - `info` - will print only basic info messages
 - `error` - will print only error message